isdata-org/mapping-the-bioeconomy/README.md

 ##Topic modelling and co-occurrence analysis of the bio-economy

 This is additional online material relating to the research presented in the article:
-Mapping Broad Research Activities in Complex Systems: Case of the Bio‐Based Economy and Secondary Resources (DOI)
+Secondary Resources in the Bio-Based Economy:  A Computer Assisted Survey of Value Pathways in Academic Literature (DOI)

 This additional material includes:
 Detailed Co-occurence maps,